lmeullibre/osrs-scripts/README.md

 ## DW Intelligent High Alcher
-This is your go-to tool for profitable high alching in Old School Runescape.
-It buys and alchs the most profitable items from the Grand Exchange, utilizing real-time data from a regularly updated external service.
-With its intuitive user interface and robust anti-bot detection measures, this bot offers a secure, user-friendly, and efficient alching experience.
+Complex tool which monitorizes the most profitable items from grand exchange, buys them and alchs them for a 100% guaranteed profit.

 ## DW AutoTrader